michael9999/cv-latest/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 3.2.1
-Tested up to: 4.0
+Tested up to: 4.2.1
-Stable tag: 2.8.15
+Stable tag: 2.9.3

-Saves submitted form data to the database and allow you to export the data to a file and use short codes to display it.
+Saves submitted form data to the database.
+Export the data to a file or use short codes to display it.

 == Description ==

 The "CFDB" plugin saves contact form submissions to your WordPress database and provides and administration page and short codes to view and display the data.
 Video tutorial on the <a href="http://cfdbplugin.com/">CFDB Plugin Site</a>

-By simply installing the plugin, it will automatically begin to capture submissions from:
+By simply installing the plugin, it will automatically begin to capture form submissions from:

 * JetPack Contact Form plugin
 * Contact Form 7 (CF7) plugin
 * Fast Secure Contact Form (FSCF) plugin
 * Gravity Forms plugin
+* WR ContactForm plugin
+* Quform plugin (BETA)
+* Ninja Forms plugin (BETA)
+* Caldera Forms plugin (BETA)
+* Enfold theme forms

 Other form submissions can be saved with the addition of the <a href="http://cfdbplugin.com/?page_id=508">[cfdb-save-form-post]</a> short code on the target submission page.

 Contact form plugins are great but generally one thing...the ability to save and retrieve the form data to/from the database.
 If you get a lot of form submissions, then you end up sorting through a lot of email.

-Looking at your data in the WP Admin Area

 This plugin provides three administration pages in the administration area under the "Contact form DB" submenu.